For the first time ever, gene expression can be mapped from space

 The answer was the Applied Earth Observations Innovation Partnership (AEOIP), which now comprises representatives from NASA, the Forest Service, the U.S. Geological Survey, and the Bureau of Land Management.

-In 2023 they came upon a perfect fit for an AEOIP research grant: a proposal from Nathan Swenson to monitor biodiversity by combining space station sensor readings with transcriptome sequences.
+In 2023 they came upon a perfect fit for a BDEC program grant: a proposal from Nathan Swenson to monitor biodiversity by combining space station sensor readings with transcriptome sequences.
 AEOIP representative Sabrina Delgado Arias, an employee of Science Systems and Applications Inc. at NASA Goddard Space Flight Center, agreed that it could complement work being done by the U.S. Forest Service to map not just drought stress and wildfire risk, but the spread of invasive pests as well.

 The key to linking inner space with outer space, it turns out, is leaf reflectance.
 The way leaves reflect light is strongly correlated with their chemical structure.
 So from a high enough vantage point, at a fine enough resolution, you could literally map how genetic expression for an entire forest changes over time.
 Swenson says, “It’s a cool science trick...if you can do it.”